ninjudd/jiraph/README.md

       (get-node :foo "robot-1"))
       ;; {:name "Bender", :edges {"human-1" {:type :friend}}}

+## Revisions

+You can use `at-revision` to mark changes with a given revision and rewind the state of the graph back to that revision later.

+    (with-graph g
+      (at-revision 1
+        (add-node! :foo "human-2" {:name "Ceruzzi"}))

+      (at-revision 2
+        (append-node! :foo "human-2" {:name "Hatcher"}))

+      (:name (get-node :foo "human-2")) ;; "Hatcher"

+      (at-revision 1
+        (:name (get-node :foo "human-2"))) ;; "Ceruzzi"

+      (:name (get-node :foo "human-2"))) ;; "Hatcher"

+You can only use at-revision to rewind a layer's state if the layer was updated using only add-node! and append-node!.
+All other update operations are destructive, and nodes modified with update-node!, assoc-node! or delete-node! will not exist if you use at revision to go back to before they were modified.
+To ensure that no destructive operations are permitted on a layer, you can set :append-only in the metadata on the graph (either a set of layer names that are append-only, or true for all layers).
+Even if a layer is marked append-only, you can still call compact-node! to reduce the storage requirement and remove historical data.

+Transactions also behave slightly different inside of at-revision.
+When with-transaction is complete, it sets the :rev property on current layer to the current-revision.
+Also only the first transaction on a layer for a given revision will be applied.
+Subsequent transactions are assumed to be duplicates.
+This permits cross-layer transactions to be performed by assigning the same revision number to all of them.
+Then if there is a failure in the middle of a revision, the entire revision can be reapplied and layers that have already been updated will be skipped.

 ## Performance

 For faster performance, Jiraph supports using protocol buffers for node slices and edge data.